OpenEvalProject/evals/manuscripts/elife-70236/v1/manuscript.md

 Most current biochemical methods provide either structural or energetic information, but not both.
 To elucidate protein dynamics, a method should ideally (1) measure dynamics with high temporal resolution, over a large range of time scales (from nanoseconds to minutes); (2) measure structure with high spatial resolution; (3) resolve heterogeneity and distributions of conformations; (4) exhibit high sensitivity, allowing measurements from small amounts of protein, even single molecules; (5) work on proteins of arbitrary size; (6) work on proteins in their native environments, including membranes and protein complexes; (7) be minimally perturbing; and (8) measure structural dynamics and function simultaneously.
 While many methods, such as cryo-EM, nuclear magnetic resonance (NMR), and electron paramagnetic resonance (EPR), satisfy some of these criteria, no current method satisfies all of them.

 One approach that has the potential to satisfy all of these criteria is fluorescence resonance energy transfer (FRET).
 FRET is the nonradiative, through-space transfer of energy from a donor fluorophore to a nearby acceptor chromophore (Stryer and Haugland, 1967; Lakowicz, 2006).
-The FRET efficiency is steeply dependent on distance between the donor and acceptor, r, decreasing as 1r6 , making FRET a precise molecular ruler for measurements of distances between these probes.
+The FRET efficiency is steeply dependent on distance between the donor and acceptor, $r$, decreasing as $\frac{1}{r^{6}}$ , making FRET a precise molecular ruler for measurements of distances between these probes.
 Each donor-acceptor pair has a characteristic distance, called the Förster distance (R0), at which FRET is 50% efficient.
 FRET measurements can be made from any size protein in vitro or in its native cellular environment.
 Fluorescence measurements are highly sensitive, giving FRET single-molecule sensitivity and high temporal resolution to record submillisecond events.
 Although FRET can only measure one set of distances in the protein at a time, the distances can have high spatial resolution (<2 Å) and can be interpreted in the framework of high-resolution static structures obtained from other methods (Gordon et al., 2018).

 One particularly powerful approach is to measure the FRET efficiency using fluorescent lifetimes, also known as time-resolved FRET (Grinvald et al., 1972).
 The lifetime of a fluorophore is the time between its excitation and emission of a photon, typically in the nanosecond range (Lakowicz, 2006).
 Steady-state FRET measurements record the intensity of emission using constant illumination and report a weighted-average distance between probes.
 In contrast, time-resolved FRET uses either pulsed or intensity-modulated excitation light and records the emission using a high-speed detection system.
 Time-resolved FRET can reveal the distribution of the distances between probes, something not possible using standard steady-state FRET approaches (Grinvald et al., 1972; Haas et al., 1975; Lakowicz et al., 1987b).
 Thus, time-resolved FRET can provide a nanosecond snapshot of the protein that reveals the conformational heterogeneity and the energetics of the conformational rearrangement.